rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 ### Prerequisite: Allow Spiceworks to embed your app

-Your cloud app built for Spiceworks is a web application that will be embedded within the Spiceworks application within of an <iframe>.
-From within this container, your JavaScript can leverage the Spiceworks SDK to obtain information from the hosting Spiceworks application.
+Your cloud app built for Spiceworks is a web application that will be embedded within the Spiceworks Desktop application (a.k.a. the host application) within an &lt;iframe&gt;.
+From within this container, your JavaScript can leverage the Spiceworks SDK to obtain information from the Spiceworks host application about its environment.
-Because Spiceworks applications can be installed behind firewalls inside of any corporate domain, you must not set the `X-Frame-Options` HTTP header.
+Because Spiceworks Desktop applications can be installed on any host URI within any corporate domain, you must not set the `X-Frame-Options` HTTP header.

-### Step 1: Trust the Spiceworks application
+### Step 1: Trust the Spiceworks host application

-Not setting the `X-Frame-Options` header allows any Spiceworks application to embed your cloud app in an <iframe>.
-This also means that any web site anywhere can also embed your cloud app in an <iframe>.
-How can you distinguish between valid Spiceworks applications and evil hacker empires?
+Not setting the `X-Frame-Options` header allows any Spiceworks host application to embed your cloud app in an &lt;iframe&gt;.
+This also means that any web site anywhere can also embed your cloud app in an &lt;iframe&gt;.
+How can you distinguish between valid Spiceworks host applications and evil hacker empires?
 It starts with your JavaScript!

 The first step to authenticating access to your cloud app is to request the application environment information using the Spiceworks SDK: